Linewize Filter controls what users can access online by creating filtering policies you set for specific users, groups, and content types.

 - Configure the following settings:

-The best practice for naming a policy is to give it something short and descriptive, covering what it intends to do and who it applies to.
+The best practice for naming a policy is to use a short, descriptive name that captures what it does and who it applies to.
 We recommend following this naming convention:

 Block/Allow - Theme/Category/Signature - Scope